Vitor Hugo (footballer, born 2003)

-Vitor Hugo Ferreira Oliveira (born 25 March 2003), known as Vitor Hugo or Vitinho, is a Brazilian professional footballer who plays for Novorizontino on loan from Palmeiras.
+Vitor Hugo Ferreira Oliveira (born 25 March 2003), known as Vitor Hugo or Vitinho, is a Brazilian professional footballer who plays for Portuguese Primeira Liga club Santa Clara.

 Club career

 Vitor Hugo made his professional debut for Palmeiras on the 6 December 2021, starting the Serie A game against Athletico Paranaense, and playing the full 90 minutes of this 0–0 away draw.